 - If consent is granted, the instructor completes the PRIVO workflow, including adult verification

-- Once completed, the minor gains access to CompTIA Central and related services
+- Once completed, the minor under the age of 13 gains access to CompTIA Central and related services

 Until consent is granted, the student’s account remains on hold with no access.